TyrandeCloud/websocket/README.md

 # websockets
-This is a pure websocket library
+This is a common and easy websocket library